Brokerages Set Amazon.com, Inc. (NASDAQ:AMZN) PT at $4,168.00

-Shares of Amazon.com, Inc. (NASDAQ:AMZN) have been given an average recommendation of “Buy” by the forty ratings firms that are currently covering the stock, MarketBeat.com reports.
-One research analyst has rated the stock with a hold rating and thirty-eight have issued a buy rating on the company.
-The average 1 year target price among analysts that have updated their coverage on the stock in the last year is $4,168.00.
+Shares of Amazon.com, Inc. (NASDAQ:AMZN) have been assigned a consensus rating of “Buy” from the forty brokerages that are presently covering the company, Marketbeat reports.
+One research analyst has rated the stock with a hold recommendation and thirty-eight have given a buy recommendation to the company.
+The average 12-month price target among brokerages that have issued a report on the stock in the last year is $4,168.00.

-Several analysts have issued reports on the company.
-Morgan Stanley cut their target price on Amazon.com from $4,100.00 to $4,000.00 and set an “overweight” rating for the company in a research note on Friday, October 29th.
-Jefferies Financial Group cut their target price on Amazon.com from $4,200.00 to $4,000.00 and set a “buy” rating for the company in a research note on Friday, October 29th.
-Truist Securities upped their target price on Amazon.com from $3,800.00 to $4,000.00 and gave the stock a “buy” rating in a research note on Friday, October 29th.
-Guggenheim began coverage on Amazon.com in a research note on Tuesday, November 23rd.
-They set a “buy” rating and a $4,300.00 price objective for the company.
-Finally, JPMorgan Chase & Co. increased their price objective on Amazon.com from $4,100.00 to $4,350.00 and gave the company an “overweight” rating in a research note on Friday, October 29th.
+AMZN has been the topic of several research analyst reports.
+Piper Sandler dropped their price objective on shares of Amazon.com from $3,904.00 to $3,875.00 and set an “overweight” rating on the stock in a research report on Friday, October 29th.
+Truist increased their price objective on shares of Amazon.com from $3,800.00 to $4,000.00 and gave the company a “buy” rating in a research report on Friday, October 29th.
+Wedbush lowered their price target on shares of Amazon.com from $4,300.00 to $3,950.00 and set an “outperform” rating on the stock in a research report on Friday, October 29th.
+Citigroup lowered their price target on shares of Amazon.com from $4,175.00 to $4,100.00 and set a “buy” rating on the stock in a research report on Tuesday, November 2nd.
+Finally, The Goldman Sachs Group reduced their price objective on shares of Amazon.com from $4,250.00 to $4,100.00 and set a “buy” rating on the stock in a research note on Friday, October 29th.

-In other Amazon.com news, Director Jonathan Rubinstein sold 271 shares of the business’s stock in a transaction dated Thursday, November 18th.
-The shares were sold at an average price of $3,700.00, for a total value of $1,002,700.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider Jeffrey P. Bezos sold 50,034 shares of the company’s stock in a transaction that occurred on Tuesday, November 2nd.
-The shares were sold at an average price of $3,319.45, for a total transaction of $166,085,361.30.
+In related news, CEO Adam Selipsky sold 34 shares of the firm’s stock in a transaction that occurred on Thursday, December 2nd.
+The shares were sold at an average price of $3,460.00, for a total transaction of $117,640.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Jonathan Rubinstein sold 271 shares of Amazon.com stock in a transaction on Thursday, November 18th.
+The shares were sold at an average price of $3,700.00, for a total transaction of $1,002,700.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 86,246 shares of company stock worth $292,597,631 over the last 90 days.
-Company insiders own 14.00% of the company’s stock.
+Over the last quarter, insiders sold 86,246 shares of company stock valued at $292,597,631.
+14.00% of the stock is currently owned by company insiders.

-Amazon.com (NASDAQ:AMZN) last posted its quarterly earnings data on Wednesday, October 27th.
-The e-commerce giant reported $6.12 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $9.10 by ($2.98).
-The company had revenue of $110.81 billion during the quarter, compared to the consensus estimate of $111.66 billion.
+Amazon.com (NASDAQ:AMZN) last posted its quarterly earnings results on Wednesday, October 27th.
+The e-commerce giant reported $6.12 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $9.10 by ($2.98).
 Amazon.com had a return on equity of 24.31% and a net margin of 5.73%.
-The firm’s revenue for the quarter was up 15.3% on a year-over-year basis.
-During the same quarter last year, the company posted $12.37 earnings per share.
-Analysts expect that Amazon.com will post 40.79 earnings per share for the current fiscal year.
+The firm had revenue of $110.81 billion for the quarter, compared to the consensus estimate of $111.66 billion.
+During the same period last year, the company posted $12.37 earnings per share.
+The business’s revenue was up 15.3% compared to the same quarter last year.
+As a group, research analysts predict that Amazon.com will post 40.79 earnings per share for the current fiscal year.

 Amazon.com, Inc engages in the provision of online retail shopping services.
 It operates through the following business segments: North America, International, and Amazon Web Services (AWS).
 The North America segment includes retail sales of consumer products and subscriptions through North America-focused websites such as www.amazon.com and www.amazon.ca.